AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 * **Will the migration impact connectivity with other Adobe solutions (AEM, Target, etc.)?**

-    Integrations are a combination of IP adresses declared on the allow list and web service account configuration.
+    Integrations are a combination of IP addresses declared on the allow list and web service account configuration.
 This will be accounted for and owned by Adobe Customer Care.

-    There will be IP adresses on the allow list that will be required in the external solution as Application servers IP will change.
+    There will be IP addresses on the allow list that will be required in the external solution as Application servers IP will change.
 This information will be provided.
 Other parts of integration are IMS-based and should work as-is.

 * **What about customer that are not attached to Org ID for IMS integration?**